alex89200/yt-striker/README.md

 ### Quick Guide

-1. Open browser you want to use and login/create a user profile.
-Recommended browser - Microsoft Edge<br>
-*It is recommended to create a separate profile so as not to interfere with your main profile.*
-![Adding a Browser Profile][browser-profile]

-1. Navigate to YouTube and sign in.
-*It is recommeded to create a separate YouTube account.*

-1. Close all tabs in the web browser and the browser itself<br>
-**Important!** Make sure you have a correct profile in your web browser and you are signed in to YouTube before closing web browser.

 1. Open "Targets.txt" file and add there channel names you want to report.
 Each channel on a separate line

 1. *\[Optional\]* Enable VPN.
 (Some channels may be restricted to access from different countries)

-1. Run `ProcessChannels_BROWSER.bat` if you want to report channel owners or `ProcessVideos_BROWSER.bat` if you want to report videos (BROWSER - the name of the web browser you want to use).
-It is recommended to use Edge because it is the most stable during automation.
+1. Run `ProcessChannels_BROWSER` if you want to report channel owners or `ProcessVideos_BROWSER` if you want to report videos (BROWSER - the name of the web browser you want to use).
+It is recommended to use Edge because it is the most stable during automation.<br><br>

-Repeat the last three actions for each set of channels.
+MacOS users should use Terminal to run the script.
+Just open Terminal, drag-drop the script on it and press Return.
+If Mono is not installed, it will be prompted to install it first.
+<br><br>

+**Important!**<br>
+>The first time you run this tool, it will be prompted to sign in to the YouTube profile.
+Program will wait for 5 minutes to let you to log in.<br>
+It is not recommended to use a personal account, it is better to create a separate one.

 <br>